 The Scrum Master’s job is to make sure the meeting stays short and does not become a problem-solving meeting.
 Also, he/she needs to make sure that all team members will answer the three questions, one after the other.
 There are some variations on this practice: instead of going person by person, it will go from one sprint backlog item to another.
 In this way, a person might give multiple updates if involved in more than one item at the time (not recommended, but possible).

 Also, in some cases, the meetings are held standing up, in a circle, away from the offices, in order to ensure that every participant is focusing 100% on the daily scrum and he/she is not distracted by other matters.

 The most difficult aspect of implementing this practice is to keep it short and to keep it daily.
 People either tend to prolong the discussions, or to skip some meetings especially when some urgent issues appear.

 From all the elements presented above, there is nothing that links this practice only to Scrum.
 It can be used in any software development methodology, general or custom.

-Bringing the people together every day improves communication between team members, improves the rate of solving the problems faced during development, and helps on building the view of the whole system that every member of the team should have.
-These are critical aspects in any software development process.
+Bringing the people together every day improves communication between team members, improves the rate of solving the problems faced during development, and helps in building the view of the whole system that every member of the team should have.
+These are critical aspects of any software development process.